guyi49/just-for-interest/ietls/talking/02事/part1.md

         - Yes.I was educated to establish the concept of lifelong when I was young.
         - So I take studying as a daily habit.

+## part 2
+给别人建议：
+Describe a time when you gave advice to others.
+When it was, to whom you gave the advice, what the advice was, and explain why you gave the advice.

+早起：
+Describe a time when you got up early.
+When it was, what you did, why you got up early, and how you felt about it.

+等待特殊事情：
+Describe a time when you waited for something special that would happen.
+What you waited for, where you waited, why it was special, and explain how you felt while you were waiting.

+自行车/摩托车/汽车旅行：
+Describe a bicycle/motorcycle/car trip you would like to go.
+Who you would like to go with, where you would like to go, when you would like to go, and explain why you would like to go by bicycle/motorcycle/car.

+善待不喜欢的人：Describe a time you were friendly to someone you didn’t like.
+When and where it happened, who he/she was, why you didn’t like this person, and explain why you were friendly to him/her on that occasion.

+浪费时间：
+Describe an activity you usually do that wastes your time.
+What it is, when you usually do it, why you do it, and explain why you think it wastes your time.

+为家人骄傲：
+Describe a time when you felt proud of a family member.
+When it happened, who the person is, what the person did, and explain why you felt proud of him/her.

+困难的事：
+Describe a difficult thing you did.
+What it was, hoe you did/completed it, why it was difficult, and how you felt about doing it.

+搬到新家/新学校：
+Describe a time when you moved to a new home/school.
+When you moved, where you moved, why you moved, and how you felt about it.

+别人讲述的故事：
+Describe a story someone told you and you remember.
+What the story was about, who told you this story, why you remember it, and how you feel about it.

+远距离步行：
+Describe a long walk you ever had.
+When this happened, where you walked, who you were with, and explain how you felt about this long walk.

+语言学习：
+Describe a thing you did to learn another language.
+What language you learnt, what you did, how it helped you learn the language, and how you felt about it.

+有趣的讨论：
+Describe an interesting conversation you had with your friend.
+Who you spoke with, where you were, what the conversation was about, and explain why you think it was interesting.

+组织开心活动：
+Describe a time when you organized a happy event successfully.
+What the event was, how you prepared for it, who helped you organize, and explain why you think it was a successful event.

+去新地方：
+Describe a time you visited a new place.
+Where the new place is, when you went there, why you went there, and explain how you feel about the place.

+未酬壮志：
+Describe an ambition that you haven’t achieved.
+What it is, why you haven’t achieved it, what you did, and how you felt about it.

 homework:
 part 1
 物：colours,mirrors